m8taylor/Samples-of-Work/README.md

     Datagather.py scrapes a webpage and sends the scraped data to a SQL database.

     The database is broken up in to 3 tables: Items, Url Words, and the table connecting Items and Words.
-See SalesDataLessBig.csv, Word.csv and Word_Id.csv
+See SalesDataSmaller.csv, Word.csv and Word_Id.csv

 # Machine Learning - Price Prediction via Url Keywords

-    We are going to work with the information in SalesDataLessBig.csv, which contains ~22000 distinct observations of clothing that has sold recently.
+    We are going to work with the information in SalesDataSmaller.csv, which contains ~22000 distinct observations of clothing that has sold recently.
 The column keys are: Id, Url, Sale Price, Brand, Size, Subcategory.
 The Category is Women for all the items, so we don't need to include it.

-    My initial workflow is: based on the words in the urls in SalesDataLessBig.csv, predict the sales prices of items to within 30% relative error at least 70% of the time.
+    My initial workflow is: based on the words in the urls in SalesDataSmaller.csv, predict the sales prices of items to within 30% relative error at least 70% of the time.

     Every distinct word in urls is treated as a separate feature, so we use One_Hot_Encode.py to handle that part of